New York's 39th State Assembly district

 New York's 39th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Catalina Cruz since 2019.

 Geography

+2020s

+District 39 is in Queens.
+It encompasses the neighborhoods of Corona, Elmhurst, and Jackson Heights, as well as portions of Middle Village, Rego Park and Maspeth.

+The district overlaps New York's 6th and 14th congressional districts, as well as the 12th, 13th and 15th districts of the New York State Senate, and the 21st, 24th, 25th and 30th districts of the New York City Council.

+2010s

 District 39 is in Queens.
 It encompasses the neighborhoods of Corona, Elmhurst, and Jackson Heights, Queens.